-I see the following five key things happening on China’s business law front in 2013:
+I see the following four key things happening on China’s business law front in 2013:

 1. China will step up even further its crackdown on foreigners in China violating its visa/immigration laws.
 If you lack an employee visa, you are at risk.
 Yes, this is more likely to impact you if you are from Africa or the Middle East, but we are definitely hearing of increased problems for Americans and Europeans too.